nemski/nemski.github.com/_posts/2017-01-16-how-monitoring-with-time-series-data-works.markdown

 ## Push vs. Pull

 The inevitable question that comes about when implementing a new monitoring tool is "do we pull the data from its source, or push it in".
 My preference is to push the data because, while Google advocate for a pull mechanism (and hence that's what Promtheus provides), the complexity that adds is only worth it when you scale above tens of thousands of devices.
-Not having to persist the state in a, potentially ephemeral, device has many benifits.
+Not having to persist the state in a, potentially ephemeral, device has many benefits.

 ## Data types